NetApp/netapp.trident_protect/roles/dr_failover/README.md

-# Dr Failover Role
+# DR Failover Role

 ## Overview

 The `dr_failover` role is part of the **NetApp Trident Protect Validated Content Collection**.
-Fail over the replicated application to the destination OpenShift cluster after a disaster on the source cluster.
+Fail over the replicated applications/VMs to the destination OpenShift cluster after a disaster on the source cluster.

 ## Role Order / Prerequisites